Ordinarily, we prohibit unattended access to our systems. However, there's an exception for backups, and this definitely qualifies.

 YourNFSNPrompt> mysqldump --user=youradminusername --password=yourpassword --host=yourprocess.db

 This command spews the backup directly to standard output, so you generally want to send it somewhere after that.
 If you happened to be using a Unix machine on your side and the OpenSSH client, you could do something like:

 YourLocalPrompt> ssh firstname.lastname@example.org mysqldump --user=youradminusername --password=yourpassword --host=yourprocess.db | gzip >backup-yourprocess-20120627.sql.gz

 That would create a compressed SQL file on your system containing a full backup of your MySQL process on our system.
 To do this in an unattended way, you would need an ssh public key installed on our system that has no passphrase on the private key on your local machine.
 (Unless you do something super-elaborate with ssh agents, which is possible but beyond the scope of advice we can provide.)

 Since the MySQL password you're using will be in the above command, we recommend creating a separate MySQL user with the minimum privileges necessary (i.e. SELECT) to do backups.
 You could do that from phpMyAdmin or with SQL similar to:

 MySQL> GRANT SELECT ON *.* TO backup;

-Then use backup and b2liu44fbh2f3bhjfhj3 (being sure to use a fresh random password and not this example one) in lieu of your normal MySQL username and password in the mysqldump commands above.
+Then use backup and correct-horse-battery-staple (being sure to use a fresh random password and not this thoroughly-popularized example) in lieu of your normal MySQL username and password in the mysqldump commands above.